To receive additional information about this program and speak with a member of our team, complete the form.

-The Clinical Laboratory Sciences Master's Degree Program is intended for experienced professionals or new graduates with a background in clinical sciences/medical technology, biology, chemistry, biochemistry, biotechnology or related areas who want to develop and expand their expertise in the clinical sciences.
+The Clinical Laboratory Sciences Master's Degree Program is intended for experienced professionals or new graduates with a background in clinical sciences/medical laboratory science, biology, chemistry, biochemistry, biotechnology or related areas who want to develop and expand their expertise in the clinical sciences.

 This program provides individuals with the level of graduate education to develop those skills required to upgrade the quality of their job performance and enhance their opportunities for advancement in their professions.
 Students will develop skills and knowledge required for the advanced degree, including critical and independent thinking, research design, normal and pathophysiology, analytical method evaluation and scientific literature assessment.
 Students will also develop competencies in administration and management.

-The program serves local and regional scientists and is the only public program of its kind in New England.
+The program serves local and regional scientists and is the only public program of its kind in New England (New England residents may qualify for reduced tuition).
 Faculty are experienced in the field and several are certified in specialized areas of the clinical sciences.